HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/limitations.md

 ### Deployment

 - The MCP Server must be deployed within the same Helm chart as the Integrator to establish automatic network connectivity.
 - WCM and DAM tools are unavailable to the MCP Server unless they are explicitly enabled through the `enableWcm` and `enableDam` Helm configuration values.
-The MCP Server functions regardless of which tools are enabled.
+At least one of these tool domains must remain enabled for the readiness probe to report the MCP Server as healthy.
 - The `standaloneMode` parameter disables HCL DX user authentication integration, causing the MCP Server to function in isolation.

 ### Scope and enablement